 The EISS Conference features both ‘closed’ and ‘open’ panels.

 ‘Closed’ panels focus on themes decided by the EISS (cf. the program below).
-Participants should send an abstract (300 words max) to the panel’s chair (cf. the chair’s email addresses and the description of the different panels below).
-Please make sure to send the paper abstracts directly to the panel’s chair, not to the EISS.
 Each panel includes four papers and the chair serves as discussant.

-‘Open’ panels: participants propose a panel’s title, a chair, and four speakers.
+In ‘Open’ panels, participants propose a panel’s title, a chair, and four speakers.
 The chair serves as discussant.
-The proposals should include: (1) an abstract of the panel summarizing its academic goals and originality (300 words max); (2) the name, affiliation and email address of the participants; (3) an abstract for each presentation (300 words max).
 The ‘open panels’ are meant to broaden the range of existing themes in the EISS and to provide greater latitude to the participants to contribute to the definition of the EISS program.
-Therefore, please consult the list of closed panels to avoid duplication.
-Please send the ‘open’ panel proposals to eissnetwork[at]gmail.com.

 Deadlines and practical information

 •New deadlines for updated papers will be communicated in time.